neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 `: Provider` - a provider object with following members:

-- `name: string` - The name of the provider
+- `name: string` - the name of the provider
-- `website: string` - The website of the provider
+- `website: string` - the website of the provider
-- `version: string` - The version of the dAPI that the the provider supports
+- `version: string` - the version of the dAPI that the the provider supports
-- `compatibility: string[]` - A list of all applicable NEPs which the provider supports
+- `compatibility: string[]` - a list of all applicable NEPs which the provider supports
-- `extra: object` - This object can contain any attributes specific to the provider, such as an app theme
+- `extra: object` - this object can contain any attributes specific to the provider, such as an app theme

 ##### Example